 Dynamic Factor Analysis for Spawner Size

-To estimate a temporal trend for Yukon River Fall chum salmon mean size at age, we conducted a dynamic factor analysis (DFA) using data from the Yukon region collected between 2000-2021.
-Data from 2000 to 2016 was collated by Oke et al, and more recent years were downloaded from the Alaska Department of Fish and Game Age Sex Length Database (Alaska Department of Fish and Game 2024) for all escapement projects with recent data (Table S1).
-We filtered the data to include only escapement samples and marine ages ranging from 3-6 years.
+To estimate a temporal trend for Yukon River Fall chum salmon mean size-at-age, we conducted a dynamic factor analysis (DFA) using data from the Yukon River collected between 2000-2021.
+Data from 2000 to 2016 was collated by Oke et al. (2020), and more recent years were downloaded from the ADF&G Age Sex Length Database (Alaska Department of Fish and Game 2024) for all escapement projects with data through 2021 (Table S1).
+We filtered the data to include only age and lengths from fish with marine ages ranging from 3-6 years.
 Prior to analysis, length measurements were standardized within each marine age group to have a mean of 0 and standard deviation of 1.

 The DFA was implemented using the MARSS package in R to identify common trends in body size across different ocean residence times (Holmes et al. 2024).
 Our model treated the standardized lengths as linear combinations of latent trends and relates the observed data to overall estimated length trend.
 This was expressed in our observation model as: